Watershed 101: Why Salt Lake City's Snow Tastes So Delicious

 Off-road and cross-country travel by motorized vehicles is prohibited on trails that are not specifically designated for this use.

-Observing these few simple rules will ensure the people of Salt Lake have safe and high-quality drinking water.
+Observing these few simple rules will ensure the people of Salt Lake have safe and high-quality drinking water and you can avoid costly fines or tickets.
+First-time offenders will be charged a $650 fine and a second-time offender will receive a Class A misdemeanor, which can include up to a year in jail.
 It doesn't take much to shred the shed, so please be respectful and cognizant of the rules.
-Fines are given to those found breaking watershed rules, so take the time to educate yourself, your friends, and your family to enjoy the Wasatch.
+Take the time to educate yourself, your friends and your family to enjoy the Wasatch.
 Let's preserve its beauty and integrity for all.